 Both methods were problematic.
 Table turning took too long, and planchette writing was hard to decipher.
 According to the Museum of Talking Boards, some mediums got rid of these methods altogether, preferring to channel while in a trance, while others built complicated tables, dials, and tables painted with letters that required people to use a planchette as a pointer.
 This method became the most popular—and paved the way for the Ouija board.

-(Of course, any messages generated probably weren't from spirits; instead, they were likely a result of the Ideomotor effect.
-This psychological phenomenon was first described in 1852 by William Benjamin Carpenter who, in a scientific paper analyzing how talking boards worked, theorized that muscular movement can be independent of conscious desires.)
+(Of course, any messages generated probably weren’t from spirits; instead, they were likely a result of the Ideomotor effect.
+This psychological phenomenon was first described in 1852 by William Benjamin Carpenter who, in a scientific paper analyzing how talking boards worked, theorized that the movement of muscles could occur independently of a person’s conscious desires.)

 Ouija: The Game